4 Worst Symptoms that Linger After Covid-19

 An Italian study published July 9 in JAMA found that 87.4 percent of patients who were hospitalized still had at least one lingering symptom 60 days out from their first symptom.
 (Learn more about the people at highest risk from Covid-19.)

 Many people who report continuing symptoms are older or have underlying health conditions—the same factors that put you at risk for a more serious case of Covid-19, like heart disease or lung disease.
 In the CDC report, the more chronic conditions a person had, the more likely they were to say they weren’t fully recovered.
+After 55 days in the hospital, this man who lost his leg and toes due to Covid-19 still has a long recovery ahead.

 On the other hand, says Prathit Kulkarni, MD, assistant professor of medicine at Baylor College of Medicine, “persistent symptoms can exist even with milder forms of Covid-19.”
 The severity of the illness may also play a role, with those needing to be hospitalized appearing more likely to have lingering complications, says Dr. Rice.
 (Did you have coronavirus?
 Here are the Covid-19 signs you may have.)